This page will help you understand Florida alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Florida alcohol laws permit beer and wine sales in alcohol-licensed retail stores.
 This includes grocery stores and convenience gas stations.
 However, only a package store may sell spirits.
 (Spirits are rum, whiskey, tequila, gin, vodka, etc.)

 This distinction is based on an old myth.
 It’s that spirits are more alcoholic than beer or wine.
 But standard drinks of each has the same amount of alcohol.
-It’s six-tenths ounce of pure alcohol.
+That is six-tenths ounce of pure alcohol.

 Retailers may generally not sell alcohol anywhere between 3 a.m. and 7 a.m. any day of the week.
 But Florida counties and cities have much authority over the days and times of alcohol sales.